955dreams/manageheroku/README.md

       heroku = Manageheroku::Heroku.new(config_file)
       heroku.update!

 Your application can programmatically run code like that to scale your applications based on a schedule or whatever your needs are.
 Currently your dyno formation sizes and quantities are the only things updatable.
+You can find a list of dyno types in heroku docs https://devcenter.heroku.com/articles/dyno-types

 ### Real World Usage